College planning: The 3 things we recommend HS juniors (and parents) do right now

 1. Sign up for one (1) SAT and one (1) ACT right now.
 Sign up today (link to SAT sign ups; link to ACT sign ups) for whatever test is next available in your area (as long as the application fee isn’t a serious financial burden on you).
 Then take each test, once, nearly blind.
 That’s right.
 Without studying!
 What?!!

 That’s right.
-In our College Confidence Program, it’s actually mandatory for our HS juniors to take each test once without studying (or at minimum, take a practice test, at home).
-In my 13+ years of doing this, We've found that 90-95% of students have a strong preference for one test or the other.
+In our College Confidence Program, it’s actually mandatory for our HS juniors to take each test once without studying (or at a minimum, take a practice test at home).
+In my 13+ years of doing this, we've found that 90-95% of students have a strong preference for one test or the other.
 Instead of studying extensively for both...or arbitrarily picking one (50% chance you choose the one that does not correlate to your best testing abilities)...why not get a baseline of both your junior fall, assess scores of both, and then starting junior winter, go "all-in" on your favorite test?
 We've had this policy for years, but we must admit, haven’t really heard other college coaches preach this.

 Which is why when we interviewed SAT-prep guru Larry Cheung, we asked him his thoughts on this methodology.
 Check out his complete thoughts on this methodology here (skip to the 19:10 mark for the question/answer).